near/nearcore/tools/mock_node/README.md

 Note that the start height must be the last block of an epoch.

-Once you have the source dir already set up, you can run the command without `--`,
+Once you have the source dir already set up, you can run the command without `--start_height`,

 ```console
 $  cargo r -r -p mock-node --  ~/.near ~/mock_node_home_dir --target-height 60926000